8 Steps Required

 How do I Dishonor God in a divorce?

-Short Answer: Disregard, Dishonor, and Disobey: ALL 8 Steps above, or any one of God’s Biblical Steps that are commanded for reconciliation, and the forgiveness of Sin.
-Ours & Others.
+Short Answer: Disregard, Dishonor, and Disobey: ALL 8 Steps above, or any one of God’s Biblical Steps that are commanded for reconciliation, and the forgiveness of Sin: in Ourselves & Others.

 Longer Answer: